beazt123/homemade-ai-assistant/README.md

 ### Improvements
 ---
 #### Primary
-I have enough information to implement these fixes
+I have enough information to implement these fixes:

 #### Secondary